AldoArriagaOrta/CarND-Unscented-Kalman-Filter-Project/README.md

 # Unscented Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

+[//]: # (Image References)

+[image1]: ./Screenshot.png "Results"
+[image1]: ./NIS_lidar.png "NIS_lidar"
+[image1]: ./NIS_radar.png "NIS_radar"

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric: px, py, vx, vy output coordinates must have an RMSE <= [.09, .10, .40, .30]

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)